cd13/Smartphone-Data-Analysis-Project/README.md

 ## 1. Introduction

-This repository contains the Coursera `Getting and Cleaning Data` course project, which is using the UCI Human Activity Recognition Using Smartphones Dataset.
+This repository contains the Coursera `Getting and Cleaning Data` course project, which is based on the UCI Human Activity Recognition Using Smartphones Dataset.

 The purpose of this project is to demonstrate the collection, work with, and cleaning of this dataset.
 The end product is a tidy data file uploaded onto the Coursera site that can be used for later analysis and will be peer assessed.

-This `README.md` file presents details of the files in this repository.
+This `readme.md` file presents details of the files in this repository.

 ---
 ## 2. Original Data Source